Arthropod: Interaction with humans

 The relative simplicity of the arthropods' body plan, allowing them to move on a variety of surfaces both on land and in water, have made them useful as models for robotics.
-The redundancy provided by segments allows arthropods and biomimetic robots to move normally even with damaged or lost appendages.
+The redundancy provided by segments allows arthropods and biomimetic robots to move normally, even with damaged or lost appendages.

 Although arthropods are the most numerous phylum on Earth, and thousands of arthropod species are venomous, they inflict relatively few serious bites and stings on humans.
 Far more serious are the effects on humans of diseases like malaria carried by blood-sucking insects.
 Other blood-sucking insects infect livestock with diseases that kill many animals and greatly reduce the usefulness of others.
 Ticks can cause tick paralysis and several parasite-borne diseases in humans.
 A few of the closely related mites also infest humans, causing intense itching, and others cause allergic diseases, including hay fever, asthma, and eczema.

 Many species of arthropods, principally insects but also mites, are agricultural and forest pests.
 The mite Varroa destructor has become the largest single problem faced by beekeepers worldwide.
 Efforts to control arthropod pests by large-scale use of pesticides have caused long-term effects on human health and on biodiversity.
 Increasing arthropod resistance to pesticides has led to the development of integrated pest management using a wide range of measures including biological control.
 Predatory mites may be useful in controlling some mite pests.

-As predators

-Even amongst arthropods usually thought of as obligate predators, floral food sources (nectar and to a lesser degree pollen) are often useful adjunct sources.
-It was noticed in one study that adult Adalia bipunctata (predator and common biocontrol of Ephestia kuehniella) could survive on flowers but never completed the life cycle, so a meta-analysis was done to find such an overall trend in previously published data, if it existed.
-In some cases floral resources are outright necessary.
-Overall, floral resources (and an imitation, i.e. sugar water) increase longevity and fecundity, meaning even predatory population numbers can depend on non-prey food abundance.
-Thus biocontrol success may surprisingly depend on nearby flowers.